jperon/lyluatex/lyluatex.md

 otherwise, they aren't.
 \option{noindent} is equivalent to \option{indent=0pt}.
 Please also see the section about [Dynamic Indentation](#indent).

+\lyOption{system-count}{}
+Forces LilyPond to produce a fixed number of systems.
+This may be useful when LilyPond breaks a score that can manually be squeezed to one system less, but it is also possible to spread out a score to more systems than LilyPond would consider necessary.

 \lyOption{quote}{false}
 This option, which is there for compatibility with `lilypond-book`, reduces line length of a music snippet by $2×0.4\,in$ and puts the output into